JulieNoh000/dms1_blog/posts/28_selfques.md

 The first color I wanted to use was green, as I believed it was an appropriate color to symbolize environmental protection.
 Later, while experimenting with color variations, I chose the analogous combination of green, yellow, and blue.
 This combination makes my icons visually appealing.
 Additionally, I felt that this color combination was suitable for symbolically representing climate and nature.
 **How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?<br><br>

-**• How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?** <br>
+**How did the elements and principles of sound that you used in your audio design correspond to the elements and principles of design that you used in your visual design?** <br>
 I selected sounds that could make the interaction process with the icons more engaging.
 I avoided overly long or complex sounds that could ruin the simplicity of the icons.
 Instead of sounds that remind users of something specific, I wanted short sounds that feel like pressing a button.
 <br><br>